-As the unofficial start of the fall and holiday season, Halloween is equal parts scary, silly, and sugary-sweet.
+As the unofficial start of the fall and holiday season, Halloween is equal parts scary, silly and sugary-sweet.
 As kids are delighted to collect their favorite candy (and a few duds), many parents are equally as likely to fret over sugar consumption.
-Some parents turn to tactics like the Switch Witch, leaving a toy in exchange for fun-sized treats, rather than allowing all food to fit on Halloween.

 For both kids and adults, fixating on sugar and viewing it in a negative light can inflate its importance and make it even more desirable.
 An alternative approach is to use Halloween as an opportunity to practice being around food some might consider “forbidden” or “bad.”
 So, when the Halloween candy seems scarier than the rest of the holiday, remember that all foods fit, Halloween candy included.
 Here are some tips for navigating the trick-or-treat haul.

-Because Halloween is a great time to practice the all foods fit philosophy, hiding candy or taking it away is counterproductive.
+Because Halloween is a great time to practice the All Foods Fit philosophy, hiding candy or taking it away is counterproductive.
 Parents may wish to set the sweets aside, to be served over a period of time.
 But if the candy is taken away altogether, it fosters a get-it-while-you-can mentality.
 Repeated exposure to sugary foods gives kids the opportunity to be curious about their own food regulation.
-They can learn preferences: Chocolate, or gummies?
-Nuts, or not?
-When the jack-o-lantern pail is emptied onto the kitchen table, the assessing, sorting, and bargaining begins. (“I’ll give you two Almond Joys for two Hershey bars and a Tootsie Roll.”)
+They can learn preferences: Chocolate or gummies?
+With nuts or without?
+When the jack-o-lantern pail is emptied onto the kitchen table, the assessing, sorting and bargaining begins. (“I’ll give you two Almond Joys for two Hershey bars and a Tootsie Roll.”)
 The entire trick-or-treating experience helps foster self-regulation and feeling empowered about food choices.

 How does unconditional permission help?
 When a specific food is readily available and eaten freely, without guilt, it loses its power.